Process

 06.

-Once the report is completed, the client will receive a digital PDF transmission.
-Hard copies are available upon request for an additional charge.
+Once the report is complete, clients will receive it in digital PDF format.
+Hard copies can be requested for an additional charge.

 report